Ori's Transition Curriculum

 Each of our courses focus on one of the eight areas that employers find are most critical to success in the workplace according to the Zarrow Center at the University of Oklahoma.

-Students will learn to identify their own personal strengths and needs and will learn about character strengths that can help them to succeed in life after high school.
+Students will learn to identify zinc articulate their own personal strengths and needs and will learn about character strengths that can help them to succeed in life after high school.

-Students will learn the important skills they need to advocate for themselves in school, the workplace, and in life.
+Students will learn the importance of self-advocacy and how to advocate for themselves in school, the workplace, and in life.

-Students will explore the various career clusters and take interest inventories to identify career interest.
-They will also learn and practice the skills needed to achieve employment such as interview skills and resume writing.
+Students will explore the various career clusters and take interest inventories to identify their potential career paths.
+They will also learn the skills needed to research opportunities and companies, and begin the job application process.

 Want to see our Transition Curriculum in action?